 A rice cooker is the perfect kitchen appliance for a family of any size!
 You can easily cook rice in bulk and store it in the freezer for whenever you need it.
 To cook in bulk, you want a rice cooker that can cook large quantities of rice in one go, which makes one less thing to worry about for your family meals!

-We recommend the Hamilton Rice & Hot Cereal cooker, which can cook up to 20 cups of rice!
+We recommend the Hamilton Rice Cooker from Amazon, which can cook up to 8 cups of rice.
 You can also cook pre-packaged pasta and beans/hot cereals.
 It also has the amazing feature of a delay start timer, so head out to work and come home to a deliciously cooked meal for your entire family.

 Should I rinse sticky rice before cooking?